Suzy Cato: Career

 Cato began her broadcasting career at the KCCFM radio station in Whangarei, before she moved to Auckland to begin her television career in 1990.
 Cato's first role on television was as a presenter of the New Zealand version of the popular children's television series The Early Bird Show with a puppet character named Russell Rooster.
 After The Early Bird Show, Cato moved on to hosting the children's television show 3pm.

 In 1993 Cato presented the successful You and Me television show, which aired over 2000 episodes.
 When this show finished in 1998, Cato created her own production company – Treehut.
 Cato went on to produce her immensely popular Suzy's World, which aired 263 episodes from 1999–2002.
+In 2025 You and Me was re-released on a new dedicated YouTube channel.

 Since 2005, Cato has produced a television show in association with the New Zealand Police – Bryan and Bobby.
 Bryan and Bobby is an educational show which was created to teach children safety messages through song and entertainment.

 Cato was a contestant on the seventh series of Dancing With The Stars New Zealand.

 She is currently co-hosting a podcast series Double Strength Mama Power (regarding parenting in New Zealand) alongside Tui Fleming.

-She will be part of a TV channel designed to educate New Zealand children stuck at home during the COVID-19 pandemic, on one of two channels announced on 8 April 2020.
+She was part of a TV channel designed to educate New Zealand children stuck at home during the COVID-19 pandemic, on one of two channels announced on 8 April 2020.

 On 9 May 2021 Suzy appeared on The Masked Singer NZ as the "Tui", being the first one eliminated.

+In the 2025 King’s Birthday Honours, Cato was appointed an Officer of the New Zealand Order of Merit, for services to music, television and education.